onivim/oni2/docs/docs/getting-started/vim-tips.md

+---
+id: vim-tips
-# Tips for users coming from Vim
+title: Tips for users coming from Vim
+sidebar_label: Tips for Vim Users
+---

 ### How do I get the tabs to behave as they do in Vim?